A man with short hair and a short beard sitting outdoors in front of a greenhouse, with tomato plants in the background.

 Matthew Harris

 He is passionate about the power of nature to support both physical and mental wellbeing, and has seen first-hand how time spent outdoors can help people feel more grounded, reduce stress, and build resilience.
-What motivates him most is witnessing the way shared growing and learning experiences bring people together, from schoolchildren discovering where their food comes from, to volunteers gaining confidence in the garden, to community groups finding space to reconnect.
+What motivates him most is witnessing the way shared growing and learning experiences bring people together.

 Beyond his role at the Greenhouse Project, Matthew is committed to championing sustainable, community-led growth as a way to improve both human wellbeing and environmental health.